jjbenson85/dev-challenge/README.md

 #### Webpack

 I have built this project using Webpack.
+I did this so that the development process was more similar to the way I am used to working and so that I could create routes, and tests.

-This involved changing how jQuery and Bootstrap were used.
+However, this involved changing how jQuery and Bootstrap were used.

 Initially they were installed locally and linked from the ```index.html``` file.